poppy-project/poppy-docs/en/programming/snap.md

 ### Interface and general ideas

-### Saving in Snap!
+### Saving in _Snap!_

-There is three way of saving a project in Snap!
+There are three ways of saving a project in _Snap!_

 #### Save the project in your web browser

 ![Save click](../img/snap/snap_save.png)

-When you are not logged in Snap! cloud, the default behaviour of Snap! is to save you project in **your browser**.
+When you are not logged in _Snap! cloud_, the default behaviour of _Snap!_ is to save your project in **your browser**.

-Technically this use the Local Storage which is a memory space in your web browser where websites are allowed to store offline data.
-This is very convenient because you have not to register or to see Snap! project files, but keep in mind that **these projects are only visible in this specific web browser in this specific computer**.
+Technically this uses the Local Storage which is a memory space in your web browser where websites can store offline data.
+This is very convenient because you have not to register or to see _Snap!_ project files, but keep in mind that **these projects are only visible in this specific web browser in this specific computer**.

 #### Snap!
 Cloud

 > « There is no Cloud, it's just someone else's computer ».

-Instead of saving your projects on your web browser, you can save them in Snap! servers in UC Berkeley, called "cloud".
-Moreover, this allows you to share your project with anyone, with a simple HTML link.
+Instead of saving your projects on your web browser, you can save them in _Snap!_ servers in UC Berkeley, called "cloud".
+Moreover, this allows you to share your project with anyone, with a simple link.

-##### Create an account on Snap! cloud
+##### Create an account on _Snap!_ cloud

 Click on the cloud button -> "signup...".

 ![Create account](../img/snap/snap_cloud_1.png)

-Fill the required fields in the popup for signing up.
+Fill the required fields in the modal window for signing up.

 ![Create account](../img/snap/dialog-cloud-signup.png)

 You will soon receive a validation email with a random password.
-You can now login with your username and password
+You can now log in with your username and password.

 ![Login1](../img/snap/snap_login1.png)

-If you are in your personal computer, think to check the "stay signed in on this computer [...]" checkbox.
+If you use your personal computer, remember to check the "stay signed in on this computer [...]" checkbox.

 ![Login2](../img/snap/snap_login2.png)

-After login with your new account, you are free to change your password: click on the cloud button -> "Change Password".
+After logging in account, you are free to change your password: click on the cloud button -> "Change Password".

 ![Create account](../img/snap/logout-menu.png)